gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

         - **If using the :simple-rockstargames: Rockstar Games Launcher**, do not launch the game via the launcher and delete :material-file:`SteamAchievements.asi`.
         - **If using Linux**, see [Getting ScriptHookDotNet and IV-SDK .NET to work on Linux](../resources/mod-dependencies.md/#getting-scripthookdotnet-and-iv-sdk-net-to-work-on-linux) (or delete files & folders starting with `IVSDKDotNet`).
         - It's preferable to start **a new savefile**.
 Existing savefiles can work, but you may encounter issues.
 Also, if you already started the game on 1.2.0.59, you have to [downgrade the savefile](../downgrading/downgrading-the-game.md/#downgrading-the-savefile).
+        - Set `Traffic Density` to `100` to take full advantage of the custom popcycle.
         - If you want **more mods, check out [additional mods](#additional-mods)**.

     !!! info "Updating"